simonbrowndotje/barista-express/README.md

 Back to the tamper/distributor combo tool; I initially used the distribution side (on the minimum setting) to smooth out/level the ground coffee, and then tamped to compress the coffee.
 This hugely improved shot flow/timing/taste consistency.

 I then tried just using the distributor side of the tool (inspired by [How To: The Jack Espresso Leveler Setup and Use](https://www.youtube.com/watch?v=4Z5vTi643sc)), and this gives great results too, with one less step.
 Once I've dialled in a bean, I set the depth of the distributor to the depth of a tamped puck, and then I don't need to tamp any more, because the distributor is compressing the puck for me, which removes another variable in the espresso equation.
 Of course, if you change the grind size or dose, you may need to adjust the depth of your distribution tool/palm tamper.

+I think the distribution tool pushes the coffee grounds towards the edge of the basket, resulting in a better seal than just tamping.
+When I do see channeling now, there tends to be an obvious tiny hole on the surface of the puck, rather than any visible gaps around the edges.

  ## Quick flush